LBNLgrid/repairtool/README.md

 REPAIR is a risk-based optimization and decision-making model allowing informed and transparent “cost vs risk” decisions regarding infrastructural planning of electric utilities.
 The model considers long-term resilience and reliability planning strategies that rely on traditional infrastructure upgrade (e.g. circuit hardening, reinforcement, new substations, etc.) or new investment alternatives, such as DERs.

-This code is also available to use as an [online tool](https://repairtool.lbl.gov/).

 ### Prerequisites

 For using this package, you need to use Python 3.8+, along with the libraries